SergeChurkin-ca/MAC_Autosave_March/ModernHealth/readme.txt

  Essentially, they want:
- - the header
+ - !done! the header
- - the title module,
+ - !done! the title module,
- - 5-6 togglable text modules,
+ - !done! var to add!
+5-6 togglable text modules,
          - copy .content2 and remove bodyspkr, rename class nad togglabale

  - CTA buttons (wherever you'd see fit),
- - a module for a form
+ - !done! a module for a form
- - and two images on the right side as well.
+ - !done! and two images on the right side as well.
-  - and footer
+  - !done! and footer

- - All of which can be hidden without leaving any empty space on the page.
+ - !done!
+All of which can be hidden without leaving any empty space on the page.